Overland Park, Kansas: History

 In 1905, William B. Strang Jr. arrived and began to plot subdivisions along an old military roadway, which later became the city's principal thoroughfare.
 He developed large portions of what would later become downtown Overland Park.

 On May 20, 1960, Overland Park was officially incorporated as a "city of first class", with a population of 28,085.
 Less than thirty years later, the population had nearly quadrupled to 111,790 in 1990, increasing to 173,250 as of the 2010 census.
 Overland Park officially became the second largest city in the state, following Wichita, Kansas, after passing Kansas City, Kansas in the early 2000s.

 Population growth in the city can mainly be attributed to the traditional greenfield suburban development, appreciated on the city's annexation map.
 Overland Park's last annexation attempt, in 2008, garnered widespread news coverage after massive outcry from affected residents.
-Overland Park now has a combined land area of 75.37 sqmi and spans nearly the full North-South length of Johnson County.
+Overland Park now has a combined land area of 75.37 sqmi and spans nearly the full north–south length of Johnson County.
 Since the expansion of Overland Park, state legislators have amended laws governing annexations to require a majority vote of affected residents in all future annexations over 40 acres.

 On April 13, 2014, a pair of shootings committed by a lone gunman occurred at the local Jewish Community Center of Greater Kansas City and Village Shalom, a local Jewish retirement community.
 A total of three people were killed in both shootings.
-The suspected gunman, described as a man in his seventies, later identified as Neo-Nazi Frazier Glenn Miller, Jr., was taken into custody.
+The suspected gunman was described as a man in his seventies.
+He was later identified as a Neo-Nazi.
+He was Frazier Glenn Miller, Jr. He was taken into custody.

 Geography

 Overland Park is located in northeastern Kansas at the junction of Interstate 435 and U.S. Route 69 immediately east of Olathe, the county seat.
 The city center is roughly 13 mi south-southwest of downtown Kansas City, Missouri.

-The city lies on the northern edge of the Osage Plains a few miles south of the Kansas River.
-One of the river's tributaries, Turkey Creek, flows northeast through the extreme northern part of the city.
+The city lies on the northern edge of the Osage Plains, a few miles south of the Kansas River.
+One of the river's tributaries, Turkey Creek, flows northeastward through the extreme northern part of the city.
 South of Turkey Creek, the majority of the city lies in the watershed of the Blue River.
 Several of the river's tributaries run east-northeast across the city; from north to south, these include Indian Creek, Tomahawk Creek, and Negro Creek.
 In the far southern part of the city, two more tributaries, Coffee Creek and Wolf Creek, join to form the main stem of the Blue River itself.